vcz-fr/TheFollowUp/_posts/2014/10/2014-10-28-readme-io-detail.md

 ## Update from the 17th of May 2021

-And it is still there in May 2021, yet it has been vidsually refreshed.
+And it is still there in May 2021, yet it has been visually refreshed.
 That is fantastic!